A brief history

 As you can see from the close up, the Bigsby does have a slight gap between the body and one of the mounting screws, despite being the carved top model.
 I’m not sure if that’s more “because copy” or not, but it’s only noticeable when observed from that angle, close up.

-Right now the guitar is waiting for a professional setup.
-Other than that, I’m really happy with the result.
-It’s not clear from the picture, but I’ve now fully refreshed the gold features on this guitar – pickup rings, knobs, tuners, bridge, pickup selector and obviously the Bigsby.
+It’s also not clear from the picture, but I’ve now fully refreshed the gold features on this guitar – pickup rings, knobs, tuners, bridge, pickup selector and obviously the Bigsby.

 Only real plan for the future is to maybe swap out the tape racing stripes for painted ones.
 I’m also toying with the idea of learning to pinstripe, but that’s for another day.